Wireless access control - smart and simple installation

 Why choose Keypartner?

 When you choose Keypartner as your partner, you gain access to our many years of experience installing and servicing wireless access control systems in both small and large projects.
-We work with leading manufacturers such as Salto, SimonsVoss, and Smartair, which means we can offer the most reliable solutions on the market.
+We partner with leading manufacturers such as SALTO Space, SALTO KS, SALTO Homelok, SimonsVoss, Smartair, and Stroxx with Xlock software.
+This allows us to tailor the solution that best fits the building’s operations, security requirements, and administrative needs.
+Whether you need a cloud-based solution for multiple locations or a traditional access system for a single property, we provide advice based on your specific needs rather than on a single platform.

 We prioritize providing expert advice and helping you find the system that best suits your needs—whether you represent a housing association, a business, or simply want wireless access control in your home.
 Call us at 82 82 82 09, and let’s discuss how we can create a solution that gives you peace of mind and full control—in a responsible and future-proof way.